 Many times, an initial contribution will be too small to report as an itemized contribution.
 The campaign finance laws, however, apply to all contributions given over the course of the year.
 If you do not keep good records, you will not be able to tell when a donor's total contributions reach the itemization level.
+If you use an electronic reporting system like CFR, regularly add donation information and remember to back up your data often.

-Although you should keep records of everything given to the party unit, the detail of each record depends on the amount given.
+Although you should keep records of everything given to

+the party unit, the detail of each record depends on the amount given.
 The specific rules are described in the sections below.